-The water must be analysed; the water circuit installed must include all items necessary for treatment of the water: filters, additives, intermediate exchangers, bleed valves, vents, isolating valves etc... depending on the results of the water analysis.

-We do not advise operation of the units with open loops which can cause problems with oxygenation, or operation with untreated ground water.
+The water must be analysed; the water circuit installed must include all items necessary for treatment of the water: filters, additives, intermediate exchangers, bleed valves, vents, isolating valves etc... according to the results of the analysis.
+We do not advise operation of the units with open loops which can cause problems with oxygenation, nor operation with untreated ground water.